This course includes the material typically taught in Grades 9 to 11 across Canada and sometimes extends ideas beyond grade level.

 , In 2024-25, we received over 80 submissions from students around the world.
 Below, you will find the 18 posters that were selected to create The Mathematician Mosaic.
 Click "View" to see the full poster.

-, The results booklet for the CCC includes statistics about the contest, commentary about contest questions and an honour roll consisting of top performing participants on the CCC Senior.
-Top Senior participants may be invited to the Canadian Computing Olympiad (CCO) and Canadian Informatics Workshop
+, The results booklet for the Euclid Contest includes the statistics about the contest, commentary about contest questions and an honour roll mentioning top performing participants.
+Educators can access their participants' results and generate certificates after the final results are uploaded in our

 These contests have been completed for the 2025/2026 contest year.
 The Canadian Senior and Intermediate Mathematics Contests are usually held in the month of November.
 Contest dates for 2026/2027 will be updated in March 2026.